brentyi/tyro/docs/source/index.md

 :code:`tyro` is a library for building CLI interfaces, configuration objects, and configuration _systems_ with modern, type-annotated Python.

-Our core interface consists of just one function, :func:`tyro.cli()`, which translates Python callables and types into fully-featured argument parsers and configuration objects.
+Our core interface consists of just one function, :func:`tyro.cli()`, that translates Python callables and types into fully-featured argument parsers and configuration objects.